-Most cases of AD are late-onset AD, which develops after age 60.
+The majority of cases are late-onset Alzheimer’s, which develops after age 60.
 Although a specific gene has not been identified as the cause of late-onset AD, genetic factors do appear to increase a person’s risk of developing the disease.
-This increased risk is related to the apoliprotein E (APOE) gene.
-The APOE gene has several forms.
-One of them, APOE e4, occurs in about 40 percent of all people who develop late-onset AD.
+This increased risk is related to the apolipoproteinE (APOE) gene which has several variants.
+One of them, APOE ε4, occurs in about 40 percent of all people who develop late-onset AD.
 However, at least one-third of people with AD do not have this form of the gene.